keithasaurus/koda-validate/docs/how_to/dictionaries/derived.rst

 Customization
 -------------
-It's common to need to customize the logic of derived :class:`Validator`\s beyond simple types.
-There are a few ways to do that.
+It's common to need custom logic for derived :class:`Validator`\s.
+There are several ways to achieve that.

 Annotated
 ^^^^^^^^^
-In Python 3.9+, you can use ``Annotated`` to add a custom :class:`Validator` for a given key.
+In Python 3.9+, you can use `Annotated <https://docs.python.org/3/library/typing.html#typing.Annotated>`_ to add a custom :class:`Validator` for a given key.

 .. testcode:: annotated